zeedevops2138/retail-store-app/README.md

 ### Step 5: GitHub Actions

-Once the entire cluster is created, any changes pushed to the repository will automatically trigger GitHub Actions.
-GitHub Actions will then build and push the updated Docker images to Amazon ECR.

 For GitHub Actions first configure secrets so the pipelines can be automatically triggred:

 **Create an IAM User, provide required policies, and Generate Credentails**